-HOW TO GET TO THE OLD SPANISH CHURCH RUINS
+HOW TO GET TO THE OLD SPANISH CHURCH RUINS?

 The best way to get to the Old Church Ruins Camiguin is to rent a scooter in Mambajao and make your own way to this historical Camiguin tourist spot.

 I rented my scooter from Camiguin All In One for 350 pesos per day.
-They have many scooters to choose from and they can also help you to organise round the island tours in Camiguin.
+They have many scooters to choose from and they can also help you to organize round-the-island tours in Camiguin.

 Alternatively, there are tricycles and shared van options available to get around Camiguin Island.
 A 10-minute tricycle ride from Mambajao to Catarman will cost around 100 pesos whereas the shared van is only 40-50 pesos.